KULeuven-MICAS/snax-gemm/README.md

 ![](./docs/datalayout_mem.png)

-Each row of the GEMM array takes in the corresponding row of matrix A, eg., all the tiles in row ith takes in the ith row of matrix A. And each column of the GEMM array takes in the corresponding column of matrix B, eg., all the tiles in column jth take in the jth column of matrix B. This process is shown in the figure below in detail.
+Each row of the GEMM array takes in the corresponding row of matrix A, i.e., all the tiles in the ith row take in the ith row of matrix A. And each column of the GEMM array takes in the corresponding column of matrix B, i.e., all the tiles in the jth column take in the jth column of matrix B. This process is shown in the figure below in detail.

 ![](./docs/datalayout.png)

 The base GEMM also has an accumulation option.
-If the signal `accumulate` is one, then the accumulator register will store the current result.
+If the signal `accumulate` is one, then the accumulator register will retain it's current result.
 If the signal `accumulate` is zero, then the accumulator register will clear itself.
+This option is useful for using the base GEMM for software-managed block matrix multiplication.

 The Base GEMM function definition pseudocode is shown below.
 ```